neuronsimulator/nrn/README.md

 ## Installing Binary Distributions

-NEURON provided binary installers for Linux, Mac and Windows platforms.
-You can find latest installers for Mac and Windows platform [here](https://neuron.yale.edu/ftp/neuron/versions/alpha/).
-For linux and Mac platforms you can install Python 3 wheel as:
+NEURON provides binary installers for Linux, Mac and Windows platforms.
+You can find the latest installers for Mac and Windows [here](https://neuron.yale.edu/ftp/neuron/versions/alpha/).
+For Linux and Mac you can install the official Python 3 wheel with:

 ```
 pip3 install neuron